jessica-toth/user-research/How to Monarch.md

 ![Advice](https://github.com/jessica-toth/user-research/blob/main/advice.png)

-## Accept a little help, give a little help
+## Accept a little, give a little help
 The Help and Support section of Monarch gives you the option to share your thoughts about the product or find answers.

 ![Help modal](https://github.com/jessica-toth/user-research/blob/main/help.png)